Can a bookkeeper help with financial reporting for healthcare practice acquisitions?

 For practices with multiple entities, which is common in healthcare where you might have a professional LLC, a real estate holding entity, and a separate management company, the bookkeeper needs to keep each set of books clean and properly track inter-company transactions.
 Commingled finances across entities create due diligence nightmares that slow everything down.

 If you’re thinking about selling your practice in the next year or two, getting your books in order now is one of the most practical steps you can take.
 Buyers and their advisors will want two to three years of financials at minimum.
-Our Orange County small business bookkeeping services give your CPA and transaction advisors the clean, well-organized records they need instead of a scramble to reconstruct history under deadline pressure.
+Our Orange County small business bookkeeping services give your CPA, or our official tax partner, Dharia Tax & Services, Inc., and your transaction advisors the clean, well-organized records they need instead of a scramble to reconstruct history under deadline pressure.
 Starting early is always better than trying to fix things once a buyer is already at the table.

 Orange County's Small Business Bookkeeper